ajyoon/rocoder/README.md

 ## Live coding

 **Frequency kernels are only supported on Mac and Linux.
-Contributions to support Windows are welcome welcome.**
+Contributions to support Windows are welcome.**

 Frequency kernels modify frequency-domain data before resynthesis, allowing you to perform very powerful transformations on your sounds.
 Kernels are defined in Rust files and must conform to the following signature: